turingschool-examples/little-shop-7/PROJECT_README.md

 - Inventory Management: Merchants can add, edit, and disable products, ensuring they have control over their store's inventory.

-- Invoice Management: Admins can add, enable and disable, and upadte merchants.
+- Invoice Management: Admins can add, enable and disable, and update merchants.
 They can also see all invoices, and update invoice statuses.

 - API Integration: The application utilizes a public API to fetch external data, enhancing the user experience with up-to-date information.